chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

   - Does the front end team own it?
   - Do they have the skillset?
 - See [Netflix approach](https://netflixtechblog.com/embracing-the-differences-inside-the-netflix-api-redesign-15fd8b3dc49d) to moving from One Size Fits All (OSFA)
+- REA guy -  "one experience, one BFF."